dharmeshkakadia/dharmeshkakadia-2.github.io/_pages/words.md

 + Don’t run out of money.

++ “Far more is accomplished through movement than was ever achieved through meditation.” - Getting Everything You Can Out of All You’ve Got, Jay Abraham

 + "Men resist randomness, markets resist prophecy." – Maggie Mahar

 + "Normal is an illusion.
 What is normal for the spider is chaos for the fly." — Charles Addams